dotnet/AspNetCore.Docs/aspnet/mvc/models/validation.rst

 Model State
 -----------

 Model state represents validation errors that were submitted with HTML form values.
 You can then send back model state errors to the client.
 For example, if a movie is marked as a preorder, it should not already be released to the public.
-The view will display any errors discovered and added to ``ModelState`` as shown in the example below:
+Errors added to the ``ModelState`` such as in the example code below, will display in views at runtime.

 .. literalinclude:: validation/sample/MoviesController.cs
    :language: c#